RubendeBruin/DAVE/docs/groups.md

 Circle 2 depends on point 2 and axis 2
 Axis 2 depends on the manager.

---> solution is to create axis2 without a parent.

-To do so
-- sort_nodes_by_dependency needs to know that the parent of axis2 will be changed by geometric contact
-- the export code of axis 2 (Axis) needs to export parent as None

----> NodeWithParent._parent_for_export ==
-- True : use parent
-- None : use None
-- Node : use that Node
+This is a circular reference, so something needs to take care of this.

 ## Observed nodes